oceanondawave/zablind/README.md

 k.webContents.openDevTools({ mode: "detach" }),
 ```

-Make changes to `zablind.js` as needed, then save the file.
+d `popup-viewer.html` as needed, then save the files.
+Make changes to `zablind.js` an

-Repack the app using:
+Repack the `app.asar` using:

 ```bash
 asar pack extracted app.asar